Which race categories are available at the event?

 Is water available during the races?

-This year, to reduce contact with volunteers, there will be no water stations offered on the route.
+There will be no water stations offered on the route.
 Water will be available once you cross the finish line.

 Unfortunately, The Blenheim Palace Triathlon is not suitable for wheelchair athletes due to the narrow paths on the run route, steep terrain to access the water and small transition entrance/exits in the Palace courtyard.
 The Palace itself is wheelchair accessible and we welcome spectators out to support along the route.